readthedocs/readthedocs.org/docs/user/build-default-versions.rst

 setuptools:
   Projects using ``setup.py install`` as installation method use ``58.2.0`` or older.
   All other projects use the latest version.
+  Projects created after August 7, 2023 will always use the latest version.

 mock:
   ``1.0.1``.